rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

 ## Landmark research papers in the topic
 ## Resources
 ## References
-- [Deep Learning in Neural Networks: An Overview](https://arxiv.org/pdf/1404.7828v4.pdf) - You_Again's summary/overview of deep learning, mostly about RNNs.
+- [Hierarchical clustering schemes](https://link.springer.com/article/10.1007%2FBF02289588?LI=true) - Abstract Techniques for partitioning objects into optimally homogeneous groups on the basis of empirical measures.
 - [Bidirectional Recurrent Neural Networks](http://www.di.ufpe.br/~fnj/RNA/bibliografia/BRNN.pdf) - Better classifications with RNNs with bidirectional scanning on the time axis.
 - [Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation](https://arxiv.org/pdf/1406.1078v3.pdf) - Two networks in one combined into a seq2seq (sequence to sequence) Encoder-Decoder architecture.
 RNN Encoder–Decoder with 1000 hidden units.
 Adadelta optimizer.
 - [Sequence to Sequence Learning with Neural Networks](http://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) - 4 stacked LSTM cells of 1000 hidden size with reversed input sentences, and with beam search, on the WMT’14 English to French dataset.